Frequently Asked Questions日本語 >

 *Please note that depending on the type of admission methods, successful Application numbers may not be posted on the above website.
 Please check the Application Guidelines for details.

-Q4：Tuition, Scholarships, and Admission Procedures
+Q4：Tuition, Scholarships, and Enrollment Procedures

-Q4-1 What are the admission procedures?
+Q4-1 What are the enrollment procedures?

 Q4-2 Can I submit the required documents in person?